DevFestVienna/devfest-at-site/call.md

 Interested in being part of the event as a speaker?

-_We encourage submissions from female speakers to enhance the gender balance._
+_We encourage submissions from female speakers to enhance the gender balance.
+Talk proposals will be reviewed anonymously to reduce any possible unconscious bias._

-**Call for Speakers is closed!**
+**Call for Speakers is open!**

 ####Topics####
-The theme of DevFest Vienna 2015 is **What is Hot in 2016**.
+The theme of DevFest Vienna 2016 is **Topics for 2017**.
 You are encouraged to submit talks about upcoming and trending topics which will be relevant in the future.

 ####Type of Sessions####
 A regular talk (e.g. presentation, tech talk, etc) is supposed